rosshinkley/hulk/README.md

 Hulk is a blog focused static site generator, a la [Jekyll](http://jekyllrb.com).

+##Differences in this fork

+1. **Promises.** Hulk makes use of Bluebird to do the control flow.
+Currently WIP.
+1. **Express exports.** Rather than starting an HTTP listener in-library, hulk exports an Express router.
+Currently todo.
+1. **EJS support.** EJS has been added as a templating option.
+Currently todo.

 ## Getting Started

 Hulk should be installed locally in your project.